3 min read

-I’m going to make the answer to this question short and sweet and it’s the same answer from a professional AND a mom perspective.
+I’m going to make my responses short and sweet.
+Oh, and they’re the same from both a professional AND a mom perspective.

-As parents/guardians/caregivers we anticipate what our children need, read between the lines, let them pull us to what they need, and let them use more gestures than words.
+As parents/guardians/caregivers, we anticipate what our children need, we read between the lines, we let them pull us to what they need and to use more gestures than words.
 In a school setting, this will not happen.
 They will need to learn to communicate their needs and wants to both other children and adults in the facility.

 Being in school exposes a child to other children who are not like them.
 They may speak different languages, have a dialect, or know different vocabulary words.
 Not only does it teach them about acceptance (before they even realize what that term means), but these are all key components to enhancing speech and language skills.

-My daughter just started Pre-K last week and it has been an amazing experience for her, so far.
-I mean, she caught a cold/virus the first week and then passed it on to her little brother, but hey…you win some, you lose some, right?
+My daughter just started Pre-K last week.
+It has been an amazing experience for her, so far.
+I mean, she caught a cold/virus the first week and then passed it on to her little brother, but hey . . . you win some, you lose some, right?

 Her sentences were becoming longer and more complex.
-She was adding things like “it,” “finally,” “never” into her speech more consistently and was beginning to use conjunctions to make longer sentences.
+She was adding things like “it,” “finally,” and “never” into her speech more consistently, and was beginning to use conjunctions to make longer sentences.

 Typically, we’d ask her questions and if she felt like answering, she would.
-Now, as soon as she gets into the car, we ask her WHAT she did, WHO did she play with and WHEN something occurred.
+Now, as soon as she gets into the car, we ask her WHAT she did, WHO she played with, and WHEN something occurred.
 She actually wanted to tell us about her day and was excited to see our reactions.

 So, when your child starts school is up to you, but I would highly suggest that you try and get them into Pre-K before entering kindergarten.

-Pre-K programs work on many foundation skills needed for kindergarten and it also works on important speech and language skills that are, often times, overlooked or underestimated.
+Pre-K programs work on many foundation skills needed for kindergarten, and they also work on important speech and language skills that are, often times, overlooked or underestimated.

 If you can’t do Pre-K (goodness knows it is sooooo expensive), I encourage you to look for social groups, mommy and me classes, and download Speech Blubs to increase those necessary language skills!